 John Kennedy's son was also a Housemaster at Aldenham and in 1962 Kennedy's House was opened as the newest of the Senior Houses.
 In that time there have been eight Housemasters, the current Housemaster being James Kerslake who resides in the House with his family.
 Mr Kerslake is assisted in the House by a matron, resident Assistant Housemaster and by an outstanding team of tutors.

 The House caters for both boarding and day pupils with the composition of the House being approximately half of each.
 Boarders come from near and far with some boys coming from as far away as China, Japan, Germany and Russia.
-The facilities in the House are excellent and the boys can enjoy many of the creature comforts of home with a pool table, table-tennis, air hockey table, Playstation and X-Box, and satellite television.
+The facilities in the House are excellent and the boys can enjoy many of the creature comforts of home with a pool table, table-tennis, air hockey table, table tennis, table football, Sky and X-Box.

 Although one of the smallest Houses in the school Kennedy's has enjoyed great success and has won the greatly coveted House Shield several times.
 Mr Kerslake bases the House's success on the philosophy that every boy in the House has a contribution to make and encourages everyone to be involved so that they can enjoy the success that one another achieves.